Cleanly validating multi-step forms in Rails

 This is arguably an abuse of inheritance (a form is not really a kind of

-), but does allow us to cleanly respect base object validations while
+User), but does allow us to cleanly respect base object validations while

 overlaying additional form validations.